 Kristin A. Linn, PhD

-Dr. Linn's research program spans two broad areas: statistical methods for high-dimensional medical imaging data and sequentially randomized clinical trials.
-As a co-investigator, she provides biostatistical leadership on projects in psychiatry, dermatology and behavioral health economics.
+Dr. Linn's methodological research program spans two broad areas: statistical methods for neuroimaging data and sequentially randomized clinical trials.
+As a co-investigator, she provides biostatistical leadership on projects in behavioral health economics, dermatology, implementation science, and psychology.

 Dr. Linn has experience designing sequential multiple assignment randomized trials (SMARTs) in a number of research areas.
-She is particularly interested in using data from SMART designs to estimate individualized dynamic interventions that improve long-term patient outcomes.
+She is particularly interested in using data from SMART designs to estimate personalized dynamic interventions that improve long-term outcomes for individuals.

 Clinical trials, SMART design and analysis, dynamic treatment regimes, imaging statistics